How to Plant Trees and Shrubs- Gardening Expert and Host of Growing a Greener World®

 Once the plant is out of its container, look at the roots.
 If they are densely bound in a circular pattern or have started growing in the shape of the container, break up the pattern.
 I can’t emphasize this enough!

 It’s more important to stop this pattern now than worry about hurting the roots.
 The biggest mistake you can make at this point is to place a root-bound plant into the ground as is.
 Unless you break up the pattern, you’ve likely sentenced the plant to a slow (or rapid) death.
 At a minimum, it will likely never establish or reach a fraction of its potential.
-Keep in mind, this is your only realistic chance to do this.
+Keep in mind, this is your only real chance to do this.
 And if you’re hiring someone to do your planting for you, insist they do the same.
 I have seen many trees and shrubs die within months of planting because no one took the time to break up the root-bound pattern.
 Even though the plants were being watered, the roots were so tightly wound, they couldn’t take it up.

 Don’t worry about hurting the roots or losing soil as you break the roots apart or even cut some away.
 Better to give them a fresh start than allow the constrictive pattern to only get worse below ground.
 While you don’t want to be any rougher than necessary, do what you must to arrest the pattern.
 I often scratch my fingers across the sides and bottom of the plant, even in mild cases.
 In more severe situations, I’ll slice up the roots vertically, hack off the bottom inch or so, and or pull apart the root mass to clearly create opportunities for non-circular new root development.